 - A.3.4 Romford is the largest town centre in Havering, a designated metropolitan centre, it is home to an extensive retail offer that serves a wider catchment which extends into several neighbouring boroughs and even into parts of the wider South East region.
 As one of outer London's major growth and regeneration areas, the area offers exciting development and regeneration opportunities over the next 15 years and will accommodate a significant level of housing and economic growth alongside new and enhanced supporting infrastructure. - A.3.5 There are smaller but significant retail centres at Hornchurch, Upminster, Rainham, Elm Park, Harold Hill and Collier Row.
 Hornchurch is the borough's cultural centre, home to the Queens Theatre and Fairkytes Art Centre.
-Hornchurch and Neighbouring Upminster are the two largest centres outside of Romford. - A.3.6 Rainham and Beam Park in the south of the borough is a further major growth and regeneration area and provides the opportunity to establish an exciting new residential neighbourhood linked to the delivery of a new railway station on the existing Essex Thameside line at Beam Park.
+Hornchurch and Neighbouring Upminster are the two largest centres outside of Romford.
+New libraries have been opened in recent years in Harold Hill and Rainham. - A.3.6 Rainham and Beam Park in the south of the borough is a further major growth and regeneration area and provides the opportunity to establish an exciting new residential neighbourhood linked to the delivery of a new railway station on the existing Essex Thameside line at Beam Park.